European Oncology Nursing Society – Strategic Plan, 2018 to 2023

 The EONS Strategy 2018 to 2023 was developed by the EONS Board and members in workshops and meetings that took place from February to May 2018.
 The strategic content and goals have been developed in response to the findings of the ongoing research project Recognising European Cancer Nursing (RECaN), current European healthcare challenges and the extensive knowledge and experience of EONS’ cancer nurses who attended the strategic planning meeting.

 EONS has members in 31 countries across Europe.
 When the terms Europe or ‘European continent’ are used, this refers to the 53 countries in WHO Europe2.
-The European Union (EU) refers to the smaller block of 28 nation states.
+The European Union (EU) refers to the smaller block of 27 Member States.

 EONS’ mission, vision and values